KewbitXMR/flutter_haveno/README.md

 ## License

-This package is licensed under the MIT License.
+This package is dual licensed licensed under the AGPLv3 license.
 See the [LICENSE](LICENSE) file for more details.

 ## Additional Resources
 You can find more additional resources such as documentation on the [Haveno website](https://haveno.com/documentation).